la-famiglia-jst2324/parma-web/README.md

 ## Deployment

-You can find the latest deployment of this project on [parma.software](https://parma.software).
+You can find the latest deployment on [parma.software](https://parma.software).
 The staging deployment is available on [staging.parma.software](https://staging.parma.software).

 ## Getting Started